NauvalPerdana/MPI-Python-Numeric/README.md

 ![Topology](https://github.com/NauvalPerdana/MPI-Numerik/blob/main/Topologi.png)

 ## Creating Master and Slave
-1. Ensure that each master and slave uses a Network Bridge Adapter and is connected to the internet.
+1. Ensure each master and slave uses a Network Bridge Adapter and is connected to the internet.
 2. Determine which device will be the master, slave1, slave2, and slave3.
-3. Create a new user with the following command on the master and each slave:
+3. Create a new user on the master and each slave:
     ```bash
     sudo adduser mpiuser
     ```